Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Switch to the dough hook attachment for the mixer and knead for about 5 minutes.
 Divide the dough into 9 or 10 equal sized pieces.
 Roll into balls, set on a flat surface and cover in plastic for 20 minutes (I let it rise for 60 minutes).
-The dough won't really appear to rise.
-This can be done in a bread machine.
-Dump dry ingratiates then wet and use the dough cycle.

 This can be done ahead of time, place dough in refrigerator until ready to use, covered with plastic.
 Let it return to room temp before using (about 1 hour).

 Preheat the oven to 375 degrees F. Roll each round of dough out to circles about 7 inches in diameter.
 Put filling into one half of each circle, leaving a border around the filling.
 Fold the other half of the dough over the filling to make half moons.
 Decoratively crimp the edges to seal closed.
 Be sure they're sealed.
 Cut a few slashes in the top of each empanada to let steam out.
 The filling will boil out a little - no worries.
 Brush the top of the empanadas with the beaten egg.

 Set the empanadas on a prepared baking sheet, ideally on parchment paper.
 Bake for 45 minutes.
 Let cool slightly before eating.
 You can heat these in the oven to reheat and the crust will stay flaky.